sprksh-crypto/ThirdYearProjectGroup/Omar Scripts/README.md

 All the Animation files as well as the controller file is uploaded.

-Attach the:
+The following script:
 ```
 Flying.sc
 ```
-* This controls the movements of the Space Ship.
+controls the movements of the Space Ship.

 ### Scenes